synbioks/Text-Mining-NLP/top-model/BIOBERT-hidden-CRF/README.md

 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using this project.
     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`